h0a/thihoanguyen/_pages/talks.md

 <!-- GAMM 2023 -->
 <h6>Nonlinear dynamic analysis of rods precluding shear and torsion with isogeometric discretizations</h6>
 <div class="small">
-   93rd Annual Meeting of the International Association of Applied Mathematics and Mechanics, May 30-June 2, 2023, Dresden, Germany.
+   93rd Annual Meeting of the International Association of Applied Mathematics and Mechanics (GAMM), May 30-June 2, 2023, Dresden, Germany.
 </div>

 <div class="small">